 - More to come

 10. How to end an email when thanking someone

 Finally, knowing how to thank someone is vital and can be very versatile.
-A bad “thank you,” even online, can do more harm than good.
+Even online, a bad “thank you” can do more harm than good.

-Remember, your recipient cannot see your face or hear your voice, so you have to be as clear and cautious as possible to ensure you’re transmitting the right message.
+Remember, your recipient cannot see your face or hear your voice, so you must be as clear and cautious as possible to ensure you’re transmitting the right message.